KareemSaysHi/Picnic-Puzzles/README.md

 # Picnic-Puzzles
+UPDATE: The Solutions to the MIT puzzles have been posted!

-*If you're here from MIT Admissions and you've recieved my puzzles, check out the "MIT Puzzles Additional Info, Hints, and Solutions" folder
+*If you're here from MIT Admissions and you've recieved my puzzles, check out the "MIT Puzzles Additional Info, Hints, and Solutions" folder.

 These are picnic puzzles I design in my free time, inspired by the Akaki's picnic series.
 If you finish mine, go check out Akaki's puzzles.